tamascsaba/jsconf-2024-presentation/slides/slides.md

 <!--
 Let me quickly introduce myself.
 👨‍💻 I’m a frontend architect from Hungary 🇭🇺 with more than 10 years of experience, mostly I worked with angular projects, but nowdays I also work with react based technoligies.
 🏋️‍♀️ Outside of coding, I’ve been actively involved in competitive powerlifting and natual bodybuilding.
 Powerlifting is the combination of the main bodybuilding excercises. (squat, deadlift and benchpress).

+I can tell I have quite good competition results.
- I rank around the middle of the leaderboard, with a total lift just over 500kg.
+I rank around the middle of the hungarian leaderboard, with 500kg total.

 I’m really passionate about any health related topic.
 I could talk about them for hours!
 -->